nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ```
 All Commands:
-1. add : Adds an item to the packing list.
+1. add : Adds a quantity of items to the packing list.
-	Example: add toothbrush
+	Example: add 3 toothbrushes
 2. delete : Deletes an item from the packing list.
 	Example: delete 1
 3. list : List all items in packing list.